duncan-iaria/micro-wallet/README.md

 1. Run `yarn` or `npm i`
 1. Open a couple of terminal windows.
    1. In the first, run `yarn start`, `yarn ios`, `yarn android`, or `yarn web` (depending on the platform you want to develop on).
 If you choose web, your app will load up at http://localhost:19006.
    1. In the second, run `yarn serve`.
-This runs the back-end server, which generates routes and mutations from `db.js`
+This runs the back-end server, which generates routes and mutations from `db.js`.
 1. You should now be presented with a very basic app with a portfolio of some holdings of various types.
 1. Open the GraphiQL environment for your local server: http://localhost:3005/graphql.
 You can try queries against the back-end here, with autocomplete.
+Use this as the source of all back-end data.
 1. The app will automatically use the light/dark color scheme that your device's OS has set.
 See [docs here](https://docs.expo.io/versions/latest/sdk/appearance/) to change this, but note that we don't intend to judge based on support for both.
 Just note which scheme you focused on in your Readme notes below.

 ## The Challenge

 This challenge is intended to take between one and two hours.
-To complete it, pick one of the challenges below:
+Pick **one** of the following challenges to complete.

 1. Build out a P2P Send flow, where you can:
    1. Select a holding
    1. Set an amount to send
    1. Find and select a recipient
-      - See `users` in `db.js` -- queries for these are available in the back-end (see HoldingsList for an example)
+      - See `users` list in `db.js` -- GraphQL queries for these are available in the back-end (see HoldingsList for an example).
+Do not import directly from `db.js`.
-      - Bonus points for filtering by a search field
+      - Ideally, pick a user from a list which filters on a text input
-   1. See an overvievw & submit the transaction (without hooking up to the back-end)
+   1. See an overview & submit the transaction
+   1. Reduce the user's holdings by the 'transferred' amount (in a real app there would be a real 'send' mutation, but let's pretend)
-   1. Get a success screen
+   1. Get a success screen with a summary of the transaction
 1. Improve the portfolio page:
-   1. Add a pie chart of the holdings
    1. Display all holdings BY CATEGORY, such that each category has its respective holdings' information displayed nicely.
    1. Format all numbers and strings appropriately (denominations, currency symbols, thousands delineation, etc)
+   1. Add a pie chart of the holdings
    1. Add 'pull to refresh' for updated holdings on the Portfolio page

 ## What’s important

 We will evaluate your submission on:

-1. Fulfillment of requirements and functionality
+1. Fulfillment of requirements and functionality (as limited by time taken)
-1. Code quality
+1. Code quality (is this code mergeable as-is, or would the PR be rejected?)
-1. NOT IMPORTANT: Beautiful designs.
-We're hiring devs, not designers.
+1. Usable UI & navigation (no need for high polish)

+## Final Product

+Push up your repo/branch to Github and give read access to these users: **spsaucier-bakkt**, **qac-87**, **eugene-kolesnik-b**, **lustig-bakkt**, **duncan-iaria**, **KyleJBolton**, and **mahume** and send the URL of your repo to your recruiter or stephen.saucier@bakkt.com.

 In this README (below), please include: